top of page

 Mentoring and Student Research

-My teaching often plays a vital role in my research.
-Luckily for me, Cal Poly adopts the Teacher-Scholar model for faculty, emphasizing the importance of scholarship for teaching and teaching for scholarship.
-This model includes, when possible, meaningful student engagement in faculty scholarship and the incorporation of one's scholarship into one's teaching.
-To this end, I aim to teach practical research skills and to use research experiences to foster virtuous inquiry.
-I am proud to have had former students go on to pursue graduate work in philosophy and related fields, as well as students who have found careers that align with their values and philosophical training.
-Please see below for information about mentorship through Cal Poly's Senior Projects and collaborative research projects with my students through a variety of Cal Poly programs.
+I think of myself as teacher-scholar.
+My teaching and research are deeply intertwined - my scholarship informs and improves teaching while my teaching shapes and enriches my scholarship.
+Cal Poly has adopted a teacher-scholar model for faculty, providing a number of opportunities for direct supervision of undergraduate students in research projects.
+As a supervisor, I aim to teach practical research skills and to use research experiences to foster intellectually virtuous inquiry.
+I am proud to have had former students go on to pursue graduate study in philosophy and related fields and work in careers that align with their values and philosophical training.
+Please see below for information about mentorship through Cal Poly's Senior Project capstone experience as well as collaborative research projects with my students through various Cal Poly programs.

 Senior Project Advising